Circulation: Global

 Poets seem to have a knack with memoir.
 There's already something very baring about much contemporary poetry that is similar to what many memorably brave and direct memoirs possess.
 There's also something even more immediate about translation.
 Works translated into English often have a stunning directness, which can owe itself to the difficulty of effectively bringing the idioms and cadences of another language into our own.
 These tendencies, like any elements of writing, can be effective and they can also be overused.
 In Marjorie Agosin's A CROSS AND A STAR: MEMOIRS OF A JEWISH GIRL IN CHILIE, they are both.
 Luckily, the effectiveness of the writing outweighs the repetitiveness of certain phrases and elements.

 The brevity of the book, 179 pages which include 30 pages of photographs, serves it well.
 Agosin is writing in the voice of her mother, so the book becomes a sort of autobiography by association, and as such the stories are simple and powerful.
 If the book had been any longer, the simplicity of its thematic basis, and the overly-direct style of the translated prose, would have begun working against it.
 As it is, the collection effectively evokes the beauty and wonder of Chile, the destructive power of hatred in the lives of one family, and the power of people who choose to help, rather than hurt, each other.
+Continue following the Independent Reviews site and don’t miss any of the independent book reviews.

 The tales in the collection span decades, and many have survived only due to oral storytelling traditions by which Agosin's predecessors maintained their connections with each other even in the face of the overwhelming tragedies of the Holocaust.
 Most evocative are the stories dealing with specifics of lives torn apart by having to leave everything behind in order to avoid being taken to concentration camps; the details of these stories, the choices made by these individuals, are compelling.
 Agosin's accounts, too, of the mixture of beauty, fear, peace and isolation that came from living at the southern tip of the world amidst Nazis and natives is fascinating.
 The only places where the narrative falters is in the repetition of accounts of verbal abuse which the Agosin's mother endured.
 There are only so many times you can be told that she was called "dirty Jew" or "Christ killer" before those moments have lost their power amid the lush prose and captivating details of the rest of the book.